-Benchmark C is completed after the customer has completed 90 cumulative days of employment; and
+Benchmark C is completed after the customer has completed 90 cumulative days of employment;

-accurately complete and document in descriptive terms all extended services necessary for the customer to maintain long-term competitive integrated employment after VR closes the case on the VR3375, Extended Services, Retention Services, and Long-Term Support Services Summary ReportNo payment may be made for the achievement of a benchmark until the VR counselor receives and approves a complete, accurate, signed, and dated:
+accurately complete and document in descriptive terms all extended services necessary for the customer to maintain long-term competitive integrated employment after VR closes the case on the VR3375, Extended Services, Retention Services, and Long-Term Support Services Summary Report; and

+customer satisfaction and service delivery can be verified by the customer's signature on the associated form or by VR staff contact with the customer.

+For information on acceptable signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

+No payment may be made for the achievement of a benchmark until the VR counselor receives and approves a complete, accurate, signed, and dated:

 VR3373, Project SEARCH Job Placement Services Plan;